Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 In order to understand 2 Chronicles 7:14, its context must be considered.
 That means one must understand 2 Chronicles 7:13 in order to understand verse 14.
-Unfortunately, a lot of people quote 2 Chronicles 7:14 without having a clue about the background of the scripture or why told Solomon those words.
+Unfortunately, a lot of people quote 2 Chronicles 7:14 without having a clue about the background of the scripture or why Solomon said those words.

 Another fallacy about the verse is that some people quote only part of the scripture.
 The entire verse must be considered before the full meaning is revealed.